Probing of EoS with clusters and hypernuclei: Results on Particle Yield

 \subsection{Transverse Momentum Spectra}

 We start out with the comparison of measured differential yields of various particles to PHQMD calculations for several centrality bins with different EoS.
-Figures~\ref{fig:pTspectrapdt} and ~\ref{fig:pTspectralambda} show the $p_T$ spectra of proton ($p$), deuteron ($d$), triton ($t$), ${}^{3}\rm{He}$, ${}^{4}\rm{He}$, and $\Lambda$.
-For protons, calculations using H and SM EoS describe the data fairly well.
+Figures~\ref{fig:pTspectrap} \Yj{show the proton $p_T$ spectra at for different rapidities and centralities in Au+Au collisions at $\sqrt{s_{\rm{NN}}}=3$ GeV}.
+The PHQMD calculations using H and SM EoS describe the data fairly well.
 The agreement between data and theory increases with increasing centrality and approaching midrapidity.
 Very good agreement is found near mid-rapidiy, and in central collisions.
 The predictions underestimate the data near target rapidity in more peripheral collisions.
 There the emission of light clusters happens by fragmentation or by thermal emission on a much longer time scale than the passing of the two nuclei in heavy ion reactions.
 The time scale for cluster production at the rapidity of the residue is given the time to regain the spatial form of the residue and by deexcitation of excited residue states.
 This time scale is much longer than the time we can pursue the simulations.
 Below $p_T=1$ GeV$/c$ calculations using a S EoS are similar to those using a H and SM EoS.
-For $p_T>1$ GeV$/c$, the spectra with a S EoS are softer than those with a H and SM EoS, and the S EoS calculations underestimate the data in all rapidity and centrality bins.
-For deuteron, triton, $^{3}\rm{He}$, and $^{4}\rm{He}$, the overall trends are similar.
-However, deuterons are better described by the model compared to heavier nuclei (A $\geq$ 3).
-For $^{3}\rm{He}$, and $^{4}\rm{He}$, the calculations systematically underpredict the data across rapidity and centrality bins.
-The comparison of the measured $\Lambda$ transverse momentum spectra to the model calculations is, in general, quite similar to those of protons.
-Calculations using S EoS underestimate the data above $p_T=1$ GeV$/c$ except for the most peripheral bin.
-The calculations using H and SM EoS slightly overestimates the data in central collisions at mid-rapidity in central collisions.
+For $p_T>1$ GeV$/c$, the spectra with a S EoS are softer than those with a H and SM EoS, and the S EoS calculations underestimate the data in all rapidity and centrality bins. \Yj{The deuteron, triton, $^{3}\rm{He}$, $^{4}\rm{He}$ and $\Lambda$ are shown in Appendix Fig.~\ref{fig:pTspectrapdt}, Fig.~\ref{fig:pTspectralambda}, respectively, and exhibit similar overall trends.}

 To emphasize the cluster size dependence of the $p_T$ spectra we compare in Fig.~\ref{fig:lightnucleipTspectraratio} the $p_T$ spectra of $p$, $d$, $t$, $^3\rm{He}$, and $^4\rm{He}$ at midrapidty for the most central collisions (0-10\% centrality) with the calculations for the three EoS and with the blast wave fit.
 It is evident that the spectra show for the different clusters a quite different form.
 To better visualize the difference between models and data, we calculate also the ratio of the model calculations and the blast-wave fit to the data.
 The ratios are shown in the lower panels of Fig.~\ref{fig:lightnucleipTspectraratio}.
 The data-to-fit ratios, represented by the colored markers, are consistent with unity, indicating that the fits are of good quality.
 The soft EoS predictions are systematically lower than the blast-wave fit for all $p_{T}$ for all clusters.
 For protons, the H and SM EoS calculations closely follow the blast-wave fit, remaining near unity.
 In other words, the calculations with H and SM EoS describe the protons at mid-rapidity well, in both the measured region and the extrapolated region.
 This also implies that the choice of using the blast-wave function for the extrapolation to low $p_T$ values is reasonable.